vflame6/vflame6.github.io/_posts/2023-03-07-vim-vimrc-settings.md

 ### tabstop

-The `set tabstop=4` command determines how many spaces a tab character will use when the tab key is pressed.
+The [set tabstop=4](https://vim.fandom.com/wiki/Tab_settings) command determines how many spaces a tab character will use when the tab key is pressed.

 ### softtabstop

-The `set softtabstop=4` command specifies how many spaces should be inserted when the <kbd>Tab</kbd> key is pressed.
+The [set softtabstop=4](https://vim.fandom.com/wiki/Tab_settings) command specifies how many spaces should be inserted when the <kbd>Tab</kbd> key is pressed.

 ### expandtab

-The `set expandtab` command changes the behavior of the <kbd>Tab</kbd> key to insert spaces instead of tab characters.
+The [set expandtab](https://vim.fandom.com/wiki/Converting_tabs_to_spaces) command changes the behavior of the <kbd>Tab</kbd> key to insert spaces instead of tab characters.

 ### shiftwidth

-The `set shiftwidth=4` command specifies how many spaces should be used for indentation when using the <kbd><</kbd> and <kbd>></kbd> commands.
+The [set shiftwidth=4](https://vim.fandom.com/wiki/Indenting_source_code) command specifies how many spaces should be used for indentation when using the <kbd><</kbd> and <kbd>></kbd> commands.

 ### autoindent

-This setting causes Vim to automatically indent new lines based on the indentation of the previous line.
+The [set autoindent](https://vim.fandom.com/wiki/Auto-indenting) command causes Vim to automatically indent new lines based on the indentation of the previous line.

 ## Searching and Highlighting